Brilliance H530: 2014 facelift

 Brilliance H530 sedan went through a facelift that debuted on the 2014 Beijing Auto Show.
 The facelift introduced a new grille, new headlights, and new front and rear bumpers.
 The facelifted Brilliance H530 was launched on the China car market before the end of April 2014 with prices ranging from 65,000 to 95,000 yuan.
-However, the new design language of Brilliance H530, which represent the letter 'zhong' in Chinese, can be easily mistaken with a BMW 3 Series.
+However, the new design language of Brilliance H530, which represents the letter 'zhong' in Chinese, can be easily mistaken with a BMW 3 Series.